odoe/learn-dojo/posts/building-static-site-with-dojo.md

 }
 ```

-The results of this looks just like this blog.
+_The results of this looks just like this blog!_

 ## Building